How many Big Ben facts do you know?

 Well, to be precise, the lack of a toilet.

-The renovations currently happening at Big Ben will give the Elizabeth Tower its first ever loo.
+The recent renovations on Big Ben gave the Elizabeth Tower its first ever loo.
 Previously, anyone working in or visiting Big Ben had to nip to the House of Commons when they needed to go.

 Big Ben Went Silent in 2017